OpenAEV-Platform/collectors/sentinelone/README.md

 **Note**: Requires access to a SentinelOne Management Console with appropriate API permissions.

+**⚠️ Deep Visibility License Warning**: All static engine alerts rely on Deep Visibility, which is only compatible with Complete licenses.
+However, behavioral detection will be properly handled even with Core or Control licenses.
+The `enable_deep_visibility_search` configuration option (defaulted to False) allows you to enable this feature when you have the appropriate license.

 ## Overview

 This collector validates OpenAEV expectations by querying your SentinelOne environment for threat data via the SentinelOne API.
 When OpenAEV runs security exercises, this collector automatically checks if the expected security threats were detected in your EDR by matching threat information and associated events, providing visibility into your detection capabilities.